MaximeCaty/AL-Company-Data-Import-Export/README.md

 When importing, comit happen at the end of each chunk.
 It may happen that a large table is imported by 2+ threads at the same time.

 ## Optimal binary encoding

-Reduce the number of bytes needed to write numericals values.
+Use ZigZag to reduce the size of binary numerical values such as Integer, Decimal, Date ect.

-This option allow to reduce final file size when using basic compressor such as Gzip :
+This option offer a small size reduction on final gziped file and also reduce the ram usage when procssing files.

 See original repository : [AL-Optimal-Binary-Encoding details](https://github.com/MaximeCaty/AL-Optimal-Binary-Encoding)

-**This option is not recommanded when using Libbsc compression** because it can lead to increased final file size, with uncecessary processing overhead.
+**This option is not recommanded when using Libbsc compression**, it lead to increased final file size with uncecessary processing overhead.